timosalm/tanzu-advanced-installation/vsphere-with-tanzu-U2/README.md

 It's recommended to have a look at the following script and overlays before you run it (and maybe run every of the commands manually).

 #### Via TKG extension which may not be supported
 The setup script will run a script that is part of the TKG extensions to generate required passwords.
-The generate password script requires jq version <=3.
-Install it e.g. with `sudo snap install yq --channel=v3/stable`.

 ```
 ./scripts/setup-harbor.sh